 What’s going on in Dedham’s Manor Neighborhood?

 The Town of Dedham has been busy planning strategies to improve community resilience to the impacts of climate change, including flooding and extreme heat.
+Tell the project team what you’d like to learn more about by taking this survey!

 During these planning activities, it was noted that certain areas of Dedham’s Manor Neighborhood experience significant flooding during and after heavy rainfall.
 Since these heavy rainstorms will be more frequent as the climate continues to change, it’s important to build resilience now.

-Based on this model, the Project Team will also identify potential strategies to reduce certain types of flooding, as well as potential locations for installing flood reduction measures.
+Based on this model, the Project Team also identified potential strategies to reduce certain types of flooding, as well as potential locations for installing flood reduction measures.
 This more detailed analysis will serve as a model for how such studies could be conducted, and how potential flood reduction measures might be planned, in other partner towns.

 What is climate change?